insight-creative/hillestadheating.com/content/heating/furnace-repair.md

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Furnace Repair Today!</h2>

-If your furnace is acting up, don’t wait until it’s too late.
+  <p class="site-cta__middle">If your furnace is acting up, don’t wait until it’s too late.
 Contact Hillestad Heating and Cooling for fast, friendly furnace repair you can rely on.
-Schedule your appointment online, or give us a call at (608) 231-3888.
+Schedule your appointment online, or give us a call at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Signs You May Need Furnace Repair